openafsfoundation/openafsfoundation.org/index.md

 extra-css: ["index.css"]
 ---

-The OpenAFS Foundation is a United States corporation dedicated to fostering the stability and growth of [OpenAFS](http://www.openafs.org/), an [open source](http://opensource.org/) implementation of the AFS distributed network filesystem.
+The OpenAFS Foundation, Inc., is a corporation registered in the United States.
+It is dedicated to fostering the stability and growth of [OpenAFS](http://www.openafs.org/), an [open source](http://opensource.org/) implementation of the AFS distributed network filesystem.
 The OpenAFS Foundation is currently going through the process of